GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Just because people tell you it can't be done, that doesn't necessarily mean that it can't be done.
-It just means that they can't do it.
+> ### Telling a programmer there's already a library to do X is like telling a songwriter there's already a song about love.
 >
-> ~ *Anders Hejlsberg*
+> ~ *Pete Cordell*

 ---
 ## 🏎 Quick Facts